This year is my second Pride Month. And while we do this every year

 broke up the three career roles into their own respective boxes and

-the page, if you are a recruiter, you would immediately see how long
+on the page, if you are a recruiter, you would immediately see how

-I’ve been working as a developer, designer, and educator, and by
+long I’ve been working as a developer, designer, and educator, and

-seeing my years of experience on the get-go, you’ll have an idea of my
+by seeing my years of experience on the get-go, you’ll have an idea

 For the calls to action, I put them at the bottom of the screen.
 In